| Rev. Fr.

 and that the spiritual birth of Christ can take place at any time in

+the pure soul.
 When does this spiritual birth take place?
+It takes place

 when the soul, having been cleansed from all sin, makes the firm,